masogit/am-browser-doc/docs/sizing/sizing_questions.md

 	3. An external reporting solution
 	4. Data replication into a data warehouse
 15. Which browser are you using?
-16. Do you use Citrix in your network
+16. Do you use Citrix in your network?

 > Note: Use the calculation in the "Rules of thumb" section to estimate the ratio of Self Service users to concurrent users.